 United Way of Berks County is a nonprofit organization serving more than 150,000 people in Berks.
-We fund more than 80 programs at 35 agency partners; helps kids become better readers through the Ready.Set.READ! initiative; offers grants to a wide variety of organizations; provides initiatives like the Volunteer Center, 211 and FamilyWize; and serves as a community convener, bringing together people and organizations around community needs.
+Centering our work around four focus areas, we fund more than 80 programs at 35 agency partners; help kids become better readers through the Ready.Set.READ! initiative; offer grants to a wide variety of organizations; provide initiatives like the Volunteer Center, 211 and SingleCare (formerly FamilyWize); and serve as a community convener, bringing together people and organizations around community needs.
 Last year, more than $11 million was raised to support community needs and to invest in high performing, high priority programs.

 Great Things Happen When We Live United

-The last few months have challenged our community.
+The past year has been challenging for our community.
 As unemployment rose, individuals and families needed help, often for the first time.
 United Way, its partners and other community organizations immediately shifted to meet these growing needs, providing assistance with food, volunteers, safety equipment and more.
 Learn about these efforts and some of the people receiving help.